MNabegh/mlbd-project/README.md

 - Requests to scrape the lyrics
 - Spotify API
 - Create a baseline recommender system based on matrix factorization.
-- Explore the new features and try to cluster the time series of the users.
+- Use this information to improve the baseline recommender system by building hybrid recommender system.
-- Use this information to improve the baseline recommender system.
+- Implement